catfacedck/Freebsd-Acer-Nitro-Laptops-AN515-5158-XXX-/README.md

    ```
    ugen1.3: <Quanta ACER HD User Facing> at usbus1
    ```

    If the webcam was not detected by the system go look for the trouble before continuing.
 On this hardware a variety of Quanta products IDs may be shown.

-   > [!IMPORTANT]
-   > The ugen number, e.g. ugenx.y, depends upon how many USB devices are attached to the system.
+   Note: The ugen number, e.g. ugenx.y, depends upon how many USB devices are attached to the system.

    Navigate to ports/multimedia/webcamd.
    ```